paulasquin/room_classification_network_retrain/README.md

 >> #### a.Download ScanNet

 In order to smart-download the ScanNet dataset, we have to get the room IDs we want to download.
-In order to do so, you can follow instructions given in II.1 Choose ScanNet dataset files with downloading new .txt files.
+In order to do so, you can follow instructions given in II.1 Choose ScanNet dataset files downloading IDs .txt files

 The script [scannet_download_from_txts.py](scannet_download_from_txts.py) will read those txt files and use the script [scannet_donwload.py](scannet_donwload.py) to download only the PLY file of requested rooms.
 We can notice that their is not only one ply file per room ID (also call scene ID).
 Here, we are using \_2.ply files, that are at lower resolutions that regulation .ply files.